Moreese Bickham

-Moreese Bickham (June 6, 1917 – April 2, 2016) was an American resident of Mandeville, Louisiana who was arrested, convicted, and sentenced to death for the July 12, 1958 killing of a sheriff's deputy, reportedly a local Klan leader.
-In 1974, Bickham's death sentence was converted to life without parole after the U.S. Supreme Court's decision in Furman v.
-Georgia, which invalidated death penalty convictions in certain circumstances.
-In April, 1995, through a detailed legal challenge to Bickham's 1958 conviction, the Governor of Louisiana consented to commute Bickham's sentence to 75 years.
+Moreese Bickham (June 6, 1917 – April 2, 2016) was an American resident of Mandeville, Louisiana who was arrested, convicted, and sentenced to death for the July 12, 1958, killings of two sheriff's deputies, who were allegedly members of the Ku Klux Klan.
+In 1972, Bickham's death sentence was converted to life without parole after the U.S. Supreme Court's decision in Furman v.
+Georgia.
+In April 1995, after a detailed legal challenge to Bickham's 1958 conviction, the Governor of Louisiana commuted his sentence to 75 years.
 Several months later, Bickham's attorney won a full release, and Bickham left Angola State Penitentiary in January, 1996, after 37 1/2 years in prison.
-Bickham lived the rest of his life in California, and died in hospice care in Alameda, California after a short illness, at the age of 98.
+Bickham lived the rest of his life in California, and in April 2016, died in hospice care in Alameda, California after a short illness, at the age of 98.

 Legal history

 Trial and death sentence

 Born in 1917, the grandson of enslaved Africans, Bickham lived most of his life in Mississippi and Louisiana.
 He served in the United States Navy in World War II, stationed at Pearl Harbor.

 In 1958, Bickham lived in Mandeville, Louisiana, a town north of New Orleans.
 According to trial transcripts, at around 11 pm on the evening of July 12, 1958, Bickham became drawn into an argument with two sheriff's deputies in a bar called "Buck's Place" in Mandeville.
-At trial, prosecutors submitted evidence that Bickham's girlfriend, Florence Spencer, had been "acting unruly."
+The police claimed that Bickham's girlfriend, Florence Spencer, had been "acting unruly."
 At approximately 11 pm the two deputies—Gus Gill, 68, and Jake Galloway, 74—drove Spencer home.
-The deputies wore street clothes, and many in the community reported that they believed the two deputies were associated with the Ku Klux Klan, something not unusual for law enforcement personnel in a small, rural town in 1958 Louisiana.
+The deputies wore street clothes, and many in the community reported that they believed the two deputies were associated with the Ku Klux Klan.

 Later that night, at approximately 2 am, Gill and Galloway arrived at Bickham's home on Villerey Street in Mandeville.
 The deputies approached Bickham's front door, and fired at Bickham, striking him in the stomach.
-Bickham returned fire with a shotgun.
+Bickham returned fire with a shotgun, killing both officers.
 Bickham was arrested several hours later at Baton Rouge Hospital.
 Prosecutors had argued that he "lay in wait" at his home for the deputies to arrive, and then murdered them in cold blood.
-An all-white jury convicted Bickham of one count of first degree murder (premeditated homicide) and sentenced him to death by electrocution.
+An all-white jury convicted Bickham of one count of first degree murder and sentenced him to death by electrocution.
+Bickham maintained that Gill had called him the n-word and threatened to kill him.
+Spencer testified that the officer had earlier told Bickham, "I will take care of you later on."

 For fourteen years, Bickham avoided execution, winning seven stays of execution.
 He lived on death row in the Angola State Penitentiary, in solitary confinement 23 hours per day.